Best Things to do in Charleston, South Carolina in 2023

 I was lucky to snag a ticket during the first month of the museum’s opening, and I have to say it is incredible and encourage anyone who is able to visit.
 They even have a room dedicated to those who have reconnected to their ancestors after being forcibly removed hundreds of years ago.

-Sail off to Fort Sumter
+Sail off to Fort Sumter National Monument

-The Visitor’s Center for Fort Sumter is located right between the International African American museum and the South Carolina Aquarium.
+The Visitor’s Center for Fort Sumter is located right between the International African American Museum and the South Carolina Aquarium.

-See the Angel Oak
+Stroll under the Angel Oak Tree

 Visit a Plantation